 I understood his confusion of not being able to find Kona because it does not appear on most modern maps.
 Tucked away in the mountains of western North Carolina, the journey to Kona was one that took me along rural, twisting roads that had parts of it washed away from the rains earlier in the year.
 My research had provided some addresses, but the GPS failed to recognize the existence of the collection of buildings as a town.

-Coming out of a tunnel of trees, I spotted the sign hidden near the road for the Kona Baptist Church and Cemetery, announcing this sacred ground as the resting place of Revolutionary War soldier George Silver.
+Coming out of a tunnel of trees, I spotted the sign hidden near the road for the Kona Baptist Church and Cemetery, announcing this sacred ground as the resting place of Revolutionary War soldier George Silver, an ancestor of Charlie Silver.
 I parked on the grassy road at the top of the hill, near the rear of the cemetery.
 Getting out of the vehicle, I stood in the shade for a moment, taking in the gorgeous view of the surrounding mountains before turning my attention to the small cemetery.
 From where I stood, I immediately recognized the stones I sought.

 I stepped out into the heat and humidity and walked carefully among the old stones to the tombstones.
 In the midst of the cemetery stand three field stones worn by the years, erasing anything, if anything had been marked on them.
 In front of the three stones is a modern granite marker providing the following information: “Charles Silver / Oct.
 3, 1812 – Dec.
 22, 1831.”
 Nothing on the modern stone explains what happened to Charles, nor does it give any hint that the three field stones all belong to him.
 Yes, all three stones belong to the same man.
 Charlie was murdered by his young wife, Frankie, and as portions of his dismembered body were recovered, they were buried in new graves.